mongodb/specifications/source/connection-string/connection-string-spec.md

 be explicit about the host and the auth database.
 By requiring an exception to be thrown when the host contains a slash ("/") users can be informed on how to migrate their connection strings.

-Q: Why must the auth database be URL decoded by the parser?\
-On Linux systems database names can contain a question mark ("?"), in these rare cases the auth database must be URL encoded.
+Q: Why must the auth database be URL decoded by the parser?<br> On Linux systems database names can contain a question mark ("?"), in these rare cases the auth database must be URL encoded.
 This disambiguates between the auth database and the connection options.
 Take the following example:

 ```
 mongodb://localhost/admin%3F?w=1